 [You knew I was going to bring this one up, didn’t you? 😀 ]

 Now there is one more position we haven’t covered, and that’s the idea of ET for those who don’t do certain works (including the work of not avoiding certain actions/inactions), which pretty much every passage traditionally used to argue for ET could easily be interpreted as saying.
-I’ve obviously left that position out since neither I, nor most other Protestants I know, believes that salvation is by works, and the challenge included the clause that you must not contradict “any other of your own theological positions in order to demonstrate” your conclusion.
-Also, depending on one’s translation and/or interpretation, it can easily be argued that these passages are referring to an age of punishment rather than an eternity as well (check out Young’s Literal Translation and see for yourself).
+I’ve obviously left that position out since neither I, nor most other Evangelicals and other Protestants I know, believes that salvation is by works, and the challenge included the clause that you must not contradict “any other of your own theological positions in order to demonstrate” your conclusion.
+Also, depending on one’s translation and/or interpretation, it can easily be argued that these passages are referring to an age of punishment rather than an eternity as well (check out Young’s Literal Translation and the Concordant Literal Version and see for yourself).

 So I leave it to you.
-Zero passages supporting ET for non-believers, one passage possibly supporting Annihilation for non-believers, and twenty-plus passages supporting UR (ignoring the ten or so passages possibly supporting ET for those who don’t do certain good works, depending on one’s translation and/or interpretation).
+Zero passages supporting ET for non-believers (ignoring the seven or so passages possibly supporting ET for those who don’t do certain good works, depending on one’s translation and/or interpretation), one passage possibly supporting Annihilation for non-believers, and twenty-plus passages seeming to support UR.
 With all that in mind, I would ask why anybody would continue to believe that the Bible teaches that non-believers in Christ suffer everlasting torment in hell after death (apart from the fact that it’s what you were taught by your church and many would suffer negative consequences from other Christians for changing their mind on this issue)?
 Equally, I would ask how anybody can not believe that Scripture clearly teaches Universal Reconciliation in Christ?